OliviaSchwartz/Transcript-Hackathon-Front/README.md

 ### **_Description_**

 #### This project is a full-stack application that utilizes Postresql, Express, React and Node.
-This application has user authentication with JWT that allows a user to login and view their courses, their students and the student's grades/GPA.
+This application has user authentication with JWT that allows a user to login and view their transcript, other students, and courses.
+Students can join a course, update their grade, and see their updated GPA.
----

 ### **_Technologies Used_**